Multi-directional Impact Protection System: History

 Together with Royal Institute of Technology researcher Peter Halldin, Hans von Holst developed a technology that was designed to provide more effective protection against brain trauma.
-To evaluate the risk of different types of head injuries and to simulate impacts where a person is wearing a helmet, they used the Finite Element Model (FE Model), developed by Svein Klein, Professor at Sweden’s Royal Institute of Technology (KTH).
+To evaluate the risk of different types of head injuries and to simulate impacts where a person is wearing a helmet, they used the Finite Element Model, developed by Svein Kleiven, Professor at Sweden’s Royal Institute of Technology (KTH).
 After thoroughly evaluating the brain anatomy, physiology, and combining their years of testing and expertise, von Holst and Halldin produced what is now known as the MIPS Brain Protection System, a technology that mimics the brain’s own protective structure.

-The company MIPS AB was founded in 2001 by five specialists in the biomechanics of the Royal Institute of Technology (KTH) in Stockholm, Sweden.
+The company MIPS AB was founded in 2001 by five specialists in the biomechanics of the KTH Royal Institute of Technology.
 Following its inception in 2001, MIPS AB evolved from concept to product, introducing the technology in an equestrian helmet 2007.
 At that time MIPS had their own helmet model but they changed their business model to be an ingredient brand, offering their product to existing helmet brands.
-As MIPS grew internationally, it debuted the now instantly recognisable ‘Yellow Dot’ branding in 2009, giving the Stockholm-based company a clear and distinct identity in logo and across all online platforms.
+As MIPS grew internationally, it debuted the ‘Yellow Dot’ branding in 2009.

-In 2010, MIPS AB expanded into the bike and snow helmet industries, gaining widespread acceptance as both the technology, and awareness of head trauma became increasingly recognised in similarly risky sports.
+In 2010, MIPS AB expanded into the bike and snow helmet industries, gaining widespread acceptance as both the technology, and awareness of head trauma became increasingly recognized in similarly risky sports.

 In early 2014, one of the world’s largest helmet manufacturers, BRG Sports, Inc. and MIPS AB entered into a formal partnership after several years of sharing their technology, offering MIPS’ technology to a much wider global audience.
 Since then, MIPS AB has added several new brands to its catalog and has expanded to the American, European and Chinese markets.

 In 2019, the founders Peter Halldin, Hans von Holst and Svein Kleiven received the Polhem Prize, the oldest and most prestigious technical Swedish award.

-In the beginning of 2020, MIPS have produced more than 14.2 million layers, are working with 103 brands and there are 583 helmet models that have MIPS BPS inside.